-- A youth-centred approach to be taken by services, commissioners, and policy makers, listening to young people non-judgmentally, focusing first on understanding, and work alongside young people to create solutions, being more inclusive of adults from similar backgrounds. - Shift from interventions that undermine support, respect, and hope and to approaches that build upon young people's strengths, create relationships of trust and make them feel safe. - Adopt new approaches and continue the dialogue in order to close the gaps between young people and professionals.
+- A youth-centred approach to be taken by services, commissioners, and policy makers, listening to young people non-judgmentally, focusing first on understanding, and working alongside young people to create solutions, being more inclusive of adults from similar backgrounds. - Shift from interventions that undermine support, respect and hope, to approaches that build upon young people's strengths, and create relationships of trust that make them feel safe. - Adopt new approaches and continue the dialogue in order to close the gaps between young people and professionals.